 - If PSLF ends up working out, the money set aside can be for retirement or a house down payment.

 - If forgiveness doesn’t work out, the money set aside can put a big dent in the debt.

-However, if you reach a point where it is clear you will come out ahead by aggressively paying down your debt, reach out to the consolidation companies, lock in a lower interest rate, and aggressively attack your student loans.
+However, if you reach a point where it is clear you will come out ahead by aggressively paying down your debt, reach out to the refinance lenders, lock in a lower interest rate, and aggressively attack your student loans.
 Events that might trigger this shift would include changing jobs to the private sector or getting a big raise that would mean there is little left to have forgiven on PSLF.